-From 3 January 2012, these vehicles need to meet the Euro IV standard for particulate matter (PM), whether your vehicle is used for commercial or for private purposes.
+Currently, these vehicles must meet the Euro IV standard for particulate matter (PM), whether used for commercial or for private purposes.

 The LEZ emissions standards are based on Euro standards for the emission of PM.
 PM is very fine particles of soot emitted by vehicles, which have an effect on health.
 This type of pollution can contribute to asthma, heart and lung disease, other respiratory illnesses and even early death.

 The age and weight of a vehicle indicate the level of PM it produces.

 The table below shows those diesel vehicles which don't meet the LEZ emissions standards.
 If you own any of the vehicles listed, you will need to take action before driving within the LEZ, or pay the daily charge.